 Logtalk provides a built-in linter tool that runs automatically when compiling and loading source files.
 The lint warnings are controlled by a set of flags.
 The default values for these flags are defined in the backend Prolog compiler adapter files and can be overriden from a settings file or from a source file (e.g. a loader file).
 These flags can be set globally using the set_logtalk_flag/2 built-in predicate.
 For (source file or entity) local scope, use instead the set_logtalk_flag/2 directive.
+Some lint checks are turned off by default, specially when computationally expensive.

 Note that, in some cases, the linter may generate false warnings due to source code analysis limitations or special cases that, while valid when intended, usually result from programming issues.
-When a code rewrite is not a sensible solution to avoid the warning, the workaround is to turn off locally the flag that controls the warning.
+When a code rewrite is not a sensible solution to avoid the warning, the workaround is to turn off as locally as possible the flag that controls the warning.

 Lint checks include: